By Paul Scally

 Baked Protein Bars

-These easy to prepare protein bars pack 18 g of protein in just 179 calories, require only 9 ingredients and 10 minutes to put together, and can be easily taken on the go.
+These easy to prepare protein bars pack 20 g of protein in just 180 calories, require only 9 ingredients and 10 minutes to put together, and can be easily taken on the go.
 They're sugar free, gluten free, a good source of both healthy fats and fiber, and of course high in protein.
-They also boast a high contents of the micronutrients riboflavin, vitamin B12, vitamin E, calcium, magnesium, manganese, and phosphorus.
+They also boast a high contents of the micronutrients riboflavin, vitamin B12, calcium, copper, magnesium, manganese, and phosphorus.
 These protein bars will be my simple protein source on the go during my upcoming vacation, as they hold together quite well during travel

 Nutrition balance score